Hunter-SCHOOL-LMAO/git-project-HUNTER/README.md

-Compares the blob name to a Sha-1 hash of the file Removes all files and directories in the Objects folder Updates the index and creates more blobs x3 outputs index contents, and then objects folder contents slugcat gaming
+Compares the blob name to a Sha-1 hash of the file Removes all files and directories in the Objects folder Updates the index and creates more blobs x3
+Outputs index contents, and then objects folder contents Clears everything but the original files

+slugcat gaming
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡟⠉⠀⢻⣿⣿⣿⣿⣿⣿⡿⠁⠀⠙⢿⣿⣿